-I must say that I’ve tried many fruit cake recipes until now.
-Some of them I’ve developed on my own and some from other food blogs.
-But, this Rich Fruit Cake has my heart in it.
-A lot of childhood memories has attached to this cake.
-Our family Christmas party used to happen at my maternal uncle’s place, and my aunt (uncle’s wife I meant here) used to bake this cake in large batches so that everyone in the family can get plenty of pieces.
+I must say that I’ve tried many fruitcake recipes over the years.
+Some I developed myself, while others are from various food blogs.
+However, this Rich Fruit Cake truly holds a special place in my heart.
+It is tied to many childhood memories.
+Our family Christmas party used to be held at my maternal uncle’s house, and my aunt (his wife) would bake this cake in large batches, ensuring that everyone in the family could enjoy plenty of pieces.

-An old school cake, it has all the flavours from the rum-soaked fruits, and aroma from the warm spices on every bite, on each crumb.
-Whenever I asked my Aunt about the recipe, she replied by telling me to use an equal amount of flour, sugar, butter, and dry fruits for the cake.
-Soaking the dry fruits was optional for her.
-She baked this cake many times without soaking the dry fruits in alcohol as well.
-And that didn’t matter to us much we loved the cake just the way it was, the cake was more than a cake, it was Christmas to us.
+This cake is a classic, filled with the delightful flavours of rum-soaked fruits and scented with warm spices in every bite and crumb.
+Whenever I asked my aunt for the recipe, she would tell me to use equal amounts of flour, sugar, butter, and dried fruits.
+Soaking the dried fruits was optional for her; she often baked this cake without soaking them in alcohol, and that didn’t matter to us.
+We loved the cake just the way it was.
+To us, it was more than just a cake—it represented Christmas.

 Rich Fruit Cake